-Each novel's Ideas page hones in on a few key values and themes from the selected book which the authors call “Takeaways.”
+Each novel's Ideas page hones in on a few key values and themes from the selected book, which Lit Wits calls “Takeaways.”
 For example, for the book Carry On, Mr. Bowditch, the takeaways are perseverance, attitude, and directions.
 Each of these is explored from a number of angles.
 As the authors explain regarding the takeaway “directions:” “There are multiple ‘directional’ messages in Nat’s story: the importance of establishing clear directions, going in the right direction, of following directions, and of finding one’s own direction.”
 You can use projects and prompts from their ideas, as well as props that you gather to stimulate discussion on these topics.
 Some of these discussions could be directed into spiritual applications, especially those addressing virtues and decision-making, but it’s up to parents to lead discussions as they choose.
 The secular nature of these studies is especially evident in studies such as that for Pinocchio.
-Pinocchio is loaded with religious allegory, but this isn’t brought out in the takeaways.
+The original book, Pinocchio, is loaded with religious allegory, but this isn’t brought out in the takeaways.

 Hands-on and multi-sensory activities make these studies even more fun.
 For example, In Carry On, Mr. Bowditch students learn about a compass rose and then paint one with watercolors.
 They listen to maritime music from the era.
 They create their own compass with sewing needles, magnetite (or a magnet), and a cork.
 Using a template, they create a logbook in which they can track their own journeys.
 Students can also role-play using prompts that make it easy to present short skits in an impromptu fashion.
 Of course, you want to add the types of food mentioned in the story.
 In this case, it might be hardtack, beef jerky, or citrus fruits.

 Among the academic activities in Carry On, Mr. Bowditch are: